MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! tip Controlling grab-distance
     You cannot explicitly control from how far away an entity can be grabbed; however you can use a trigger to control grabbability (for example: make an entity grabbable by a specific play when they are in that trigger).

-#### Releasing Objects
+#### Releasing Entities
 Let go, force release, or get too far away

-Note: disabling `simulation` on a held object will force release it.
+Note: disabling `simulation` on a held entity will force release it.

-!!! info If a **held object moves too far** from a player's hand, such as via scripting, then that hand **will release** the object.
-This can go cause the object to be fully released or to go from two-hand to one-hand grab (if one hand is still close enough to stay holding).
+!!! info If a **held entity moves too far** from a player's hand, such as via scripting, then that hand **will release** the entity.
+This can go cause the entity to be fully released or to go from two-hand to one-hand grab (if one hand is still close enough to stay holding).

 #### Grab Sequence and Events

 There are a number of events associated with grabbing and holding.
-The diagram below shows how the state of an object changes with user-actions (highlighted in blue).
+The diagram below shows how the state of an entity changes with user-actions (highlighted in blue).
 Actions have associated `CodeBlockEvent`s that are sent.
 If a box contains multiple events then they are sent in the top-down order shown.

 ```dot
 digraph G {